fast-programmer/outboxer/README.md

 Outboxer helps teams migrate existing Ruby on Rails apps to event-driven architecture ASAP.

-It guarantees an eventual consistency model, where no events are lost even when updates span SQL and another database like Redis.
+It guarantees an eventual consistency model, where no events are lost even when updates span SQL and Redis.

 ## Problem